stephanlamoureux/twoge/README.md

 # Twoge

 Elon Musk, the renowned entrepreneur, is developing a new version of Twitter called "Twoge" where users are only allowed to tweet about Doge.
 While some may question the need for such an app.
-He has reached out to Codeplatoon to launch, maintain and deploy the app.
+He has reached out to Code Platoon to launch, maintain and deploy the app.

 ## AWS Services and their purpose for Twoge